rewljs/rainbow/README.md

 #### Styles

-Those styles are supported:
+These styles are supported:

 ```
 bold (b), italic (i), underline (u), strikethrough (s)
 dim, blink, inverse, hidden, reset
 ```

-Calling those methods with no arguments returns the options chain, and calling them with the string would finish the chaining and return the rendered content.
+Calling those methods with no arguments continues the options chain, and calling them with the string would finish the chaining and return the rendered content.

 ```js
 // Render content with current options chaining.